Nidhi Company Registration

 - The members of the company are not allowed to pledge any of the assets which is submitted as their security.

-Disadvantages of Nidhi Company are as follows:
+Disadvantages of Nidhi Company in India

 - Nidhi Company can accept the deposit and lend money only among its shareholders and members which means this type of company can’t accept deposits from the public for any reasons.
 The Nidhi Companies must accept deposits only from their members and shareholders, so obviously the funds raised from the deposits of the members will be limited.